 For instance, a gold necklace with a tank top or collar-less T-shirt is much likely to invite robbers.

 If renting a scooter with much luggage to carry, remember to get one with a storage area underneath the seat.

 To travel around the city, avoid fake taxis by installing Grab on your phone.
 It’s much easier to hop on the back of a stranger’s bike and arrive anywhere you want (with a way better price).

 Parking lots on the pavements

-Some availability comes with an illogical price per hour, while some are located so far away and that you have to scroll on a heavy-traffic one-way street to get there.
+Some availability comes with an illogical price per hour, while some are located so far away that you have to scroll on a heavy-traffic one-way street to get there.

-That is the reason why sometimes the pavements seem to be completely packed and filled with a huge collection of motorbikes, and that sidewalks are not made for "walking" anymore.
+That is the reason why sometimes the pavements seem to be completely packed and filled with a huge collection of motorbikes, and sidewalks are not made for “walking” anymore.